• Skip to primary navigation

 5 ingredients and you're on your way to baking up these tasty dinner rolls!
 There's absolutely nothing special needed to make Yorkshire puddings!

-• All-Purpose Flour - The bulk of your puddings and what gives them texture (along with the eggs).
+• All-Purpose Flour - 1¾ cups of all-purpose flour.
+The bulk of your puddings and what gives them texture (along with the eggs).

-• Salt - The touch of salt adds flavor to all bread recipes, and highlights the richness of the eggs.
+• Salt - A pinch of salt adds flavor to all bread recipes, and highlights the richness of the eggs.

-• Eggs - And lots of them!
-The eggs are what makes these delicious bread rolls so darn yummy!
+• Eggs - 4 large, beaten eggs.
+The eggs are what make these delicious bread rolls so darn yummy!
 (See my tips & notes section below about adding an extra egg white too!)

-• Drippings or Oil - Use the drippings from your roast to line each muffin tin cavity or your popover tins.
+• Drippings or Oil - 1½ tablespoons of drippings.
+Use the drippings from your roast to line each muffin tin cavity or your popover tins.
 If not using the drippings, melted lard or vegetable oil works too.
 (See my tips & notes section below on the best oils to use.)

-• Milk - I like lowfat, skim, 1% or 2% milk for getting beautiful Yorkshire puddings.
+• Milk - 1½ cups of milk.
+I like low-fat, skim, 1% or 2% milk for getting beautiful Yorkshire puddings.

 Perfect Yorkshire puddings are about as easy as they can be!
 There are quite a few tricks noted below, but the basics shared here are my no-fail recipe!